upday/upday.github.io/_posts/blog/2016-10-20-reactive_frustrations_1.md

 When you are new to Rx, the first thing that you will do is to read the documentation.
 In RxJava you will encounter this kind of documentation:

-“Converts an `Observable` that emits `Observables` into an `Observable` that emits the items emitted by the most recently emitted of those `Observables`.”
+> Converts an `Observable` that emits `Observables` into an `Observable` that emits the items emitted by the most recently emitted of those `Observables`.

 This is the description of `switchOnNext`.
 It is completely accurate.
 For an experienced Rx developer, it is helpful.
 Unfortunately, a new adopter might be really confused.